-Currently, the median income for a one-person household in Massachusetts is just under $53,500; these figures change periodically.
+Currently, the median income for a one-person household in Massachusetts is around $57,500; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 Debtor Education in Massachusetts